 4.3.1.2 NG Control Plane

-The NG control plane interface (NG-C) is defined between the NG-RAN node and the AMF.
+The NG control plane interface (NG-C) is defined between the NG-RAN node and the AMF, or between the NG-RAN node and the AIOTF.
 The control plane protocol stack of the NG interface is shown on Figure 4.3.1.2-1.
 The transport network layer is built on IP transport.
 For the reliable transport of signalling messages, SCTP is added on top of IP.
 The application layer signalling protocol is referred to as NGAP (NG Application Protocol).
 The SCTP layer provides guaranteed delivery of application layer messages.
 In the transport, IP layer point-to-point transmission is used to deliver the signalling PDUs.